 In essence, controlling activity is about comparing current project progress information against the baseline.
-That explains the next couple of inputs.

-Exam Pointer > Usually, if work performance data is an input, work performance information will be an output.
+Exam Pointer: Usually, if work performance data is an input, work performance information will be an output.
 This is because when data is analyzed in a specific context such as what a process provides, it turns into information!